-All liquids should be drained and antifreeze should be run through the pipes, drain taps and valves.
+All liquids should be drained, and antifreeze should be run through the pipes, drain taps and valves.
 This becomes especially crucial if you are planning to store your vehicle outdoors where temperatures will be below zero.

 Is mould or mildew a risk?
 If so, any tips for avoiding?

 The last thing you want is to open your RV doors in the spring and be hit with the smell of mildew or even worse, mould.
-To prevent this, ensure all vents or pipes that are open to the outside are sealed to prevent moisture from getting in.
+To avoid this, ensure all vents or pipes that are open to the outside are sealed to prevent moisture from getting in.
 It’s also a good idea to leave any dark, enclosed spaces like cabinets and cupboards open and to prop open your fridge to allow for airflow.
 You could also add desiccant packets to absorb moisture.

 Should RV batteries be removed or remain in the RV for the winter?